 Grand Canyon Preparations

-Spring and fall are the best times weather wise.
+Spring and fall are the best times weather-wise.
 Summer is very crowded and much warmer.
-Hotel discounts are offered February - November.
+Hotel discounts are offered between February and November.
 Don't be surprised if there is snow in the winter.

-Book reservations at canyon hotels (there are 6) early!
-There are at least 4 communities no more than 2 hours away that can provide alternative accomodation.
+Book reservations at canyon hotels (there are six) early!
+There are at least four communities no more than two hours away that can provide alternative accommodation.

 There are many activities provided on tours.
 You can take a hike, raft, go on a jeep tour, hitch a train ride or go on a tour with a ranger.

-I only spent 1 day at the Grand Canyon and 1 day in Williams.
+I only spent one day at the Grand Canyon and one day in Williams.
 But if your trip to Arizona involves multiple days, check out areas not far from the canyon that are of great interest.
-For instance Tusayan, Flagstaff, Williams, and Sedona have many opportunities for site - seeing activities.
+For instance, Tusayan, Flagstaff, Williams, and Sedona have many opportunities for sightseeing activities.
 Google any of these and see all the options.